gulam101/LightPad/README.md

 *	Corrected mistake when user clicked on GitHub, but the title said "LinkedIn"
 *	Corrected a few spelling mistakes
 *	Adjusted a few features
--	Removed unused interfaces
 *	Changes to documents are now shown in the location of the word count
 *	Fixed a rare bug within the file
-*	Changed some information within the application.
+*	Changed some information within the application
+-	Removed unused interfaces
 ________________________________________________________________________________________________________________________________________

 [Previous Changes]